What Exactly is an Inpatient Rehab Program For Behavioral Issues or Substance Use?

 Immersing yourself in an environment for an extended period, you can give the needed attention to learning a better way of handling stress or depression.

-Pinnacle Peak Helps Clients With Therapy Techniques in Rehab
+Pinnacle Peak Offers Help Clients With Therapy Techniques in Rehab

 We focus our approach on evidence-based techniques such as Cognitive Behavioral Therapy (CBT) and Dialectic Behavioral Therapy (DBT).
 We also incorporate the 12-step approach and will work with those who need medications.